 This guide breaks down the most essential Big Green Egg accessories into two tiers: critical tools that will streamline fundamentals like temperature regulation, cleaning, and safety; and a selection of accessories to enhance specific cooking techniques like grilling, smoking, baking, etc.

 Focusing first on the accessories that allow you to master the basics will set you up for success.
 From there, you can explore additional accessories over time to continue getting the most out of your Big Green Egg based on how you plan to use it.

-If you didn’t buy a stand with your egg, that’s probably the first thing you will need.
+If you didn't buy a stand with your egg, that's probably the first thing you will need.
 A stable stand with locking wheels gives you the most flexibility so you can easily move the egg around your deck or patio.
-There are also a lot of custom table options if you are looking for more of a built-in table look for your egg, there are lots of options available.
+You can go simple with a Nest to give the egg stable footing on a flat surface.
+There are also a lot of custom table options if you are looking for more of a built-in table look for your egg.

-If you are placing your egg on a stand like mentioned above, then shelving is an essential accessory that you will want for holding sheet pans to spatulas.
+If you are placing your egg on a stand like mentioned above, then shelving around it wil give you a workable area for holding sheet pans to spatulas.
 They come in super handy and you can raise one or both depending on what you need.
 They easily fold down for storage and are easy to clean.
-Available in two and three slat options (the more slats, the more workspace).
+Available in two and three-slat options (the more slats, the more workspace).